josephpford/qa-training/modules/M15/lessons/M15-introduction-to-test-automation.md

 ## Learning Outcomes

-When you've finished this lesson and its exercises, you should be able to:
+When you've finished this lesson and its exercises, you should:
 * Understand what Automated Testing is at a high level
-* Describe some difference between Frontend (Browser / Desktop) and Backend (API) testing
+* Be able to describe some difference between Frontend (Browser / Desktop) and Backend (API) testing
-* Understand that wide selection of tools available to help with Test Automation
+* Have an awareness about the wide selection of tools available to help with Test Automation
 * Understand 3 different methodologies for Frontend Test Automation
   * Record and Playback
   * Keyword Driven